Evelyn Wilson: Kansas Supreme Court

-Personal
+Personal life and death

-A native Kansan, Wilson was born in Smith Center, Kansas.
-Wilson and her husband, Mike, are members of First Lutheran Church in Topeka, where she also serves as a Stephen Minister.
+A native Kansan, Wilson was born in Smith Center, Kansas, on December 6, 1959.
+Wilson and her husband, Mike, were members of First Lutheran Church in Topeka, where she also served as a Stephen Minister.

 Wilson was diagnosed with ALS at some point prior to her resignation from the Kansas Supreme Court in 2025.
+She died of complications from this illness in Topeka on April 4, 2026, at the age of 66.